MyraReeves/SchoolAssignments_OnePage/README.md

 Requirements:

-* Use of Bootstrap 4 to create page
+* Use of Bootstrap 4 to create the page
 * Movie theater theme
 * HTML structure dictated by school
 * Styling dictated by school